I rent. Why do I need homeowners insurance?

 Why should I bother getting insurance?

 Your renter’s policy also provides liability coverage for you.
 You choose and pay a premium for the coverage limit the company may pay on your behalf.
 If someone claims that they were damaged by your negligent actions, the policy will defend you against the claim and pay the costs if you are found legally liable.
-Defense costs are outside those limits.
 Certain types of liability exposure are excluded, such as motor vehicle, watercraft, intentional acts, and professional activities.
 These exposures would need to be insured under separate insurance policies.

-Renter insurance can provides other additional coverage such as:
+Renter's insurance can provide other additional coverage such as:

 Coverage for medical payments to others who are not members of your household and who are injured in your apartment or rental home.
 This coverage is limited only to the part of the building you rent, but there are very few limitations on what kind of incidents are covered.